Contorted aromatics: Introduction

-Discs and ribbons Fig:1 constitute the major classes of contorted aromatic structures.
+Discs and ribbons (see Fig. 1) constitute the major classes of contorted aromatic structures.
 The discs possess a concave π molecular surface and upon substitution with a hydrocarbon side chain can be self- assembled to turn into columns figure5.
 These columns can express the desired properties of nanoscale phase separation, charge separation and charge transport in films.
 The concave discs can behave as molecular sensors for electron deficient aromatic molecules.
 Once in contact with electron acceptors like fullerenes they show typical characteristics of a p-n junction in shape of a ball and socket joint model Figure 7.